Ne1vAlan/Ne1vAlan/README.md

 ## Goals:
 want to study Javascript in the future,

-Create a website about me probably.
+Create a website about me probably,

+Become A FrontEnd Developer

 ## I know languages at the university level: